Alice Rahon: Life

-In 1947, Alice and Paalen divorced and she named herself Rahon, married the Canadian Edward Fitzgerald.
+In 1947, Alice and Paalen divorced.
+She named herself Rahon, and married the Canadian Edward Fitzgerald.
 However, this relationship ended several years later after the two worked on a film together.
 From then, Rahon's social life revolved around friends in various artistic, intellectual and foreign exile circles, which she had begun in Europe.
 By the 1950s, these friendships included Rufino Tamayo, Carlos Mérida, Octavio Paz, Henry Miller, Anaïs Nin, Henry Moore, Gordon Onslow Ford and his wife, along with Kahlo and Diego Rivera.
 She also maintained contacts with groups of artists in New York and California.
 After her death, a record she kept of these people's lives and deaths was found.
 She also continued to travel frequently, in part because of her art exhibits in the United States and Mexico but she also visited many cities in Mexico and spent long periods in Acapulco.
 One reason for this was that she was a strong swimmer despite her physical problems, moving more comfortably in the water than on land.